<function>

 In the following, we present methods for type-annotating variables.
 The techniques introduced can be used either to assert a variable's type during an assignment or to restrict the types of function arguments.

-Next, we illustrate both methods, considering type-annotations for assignments and for function arguments separately.
+Next, we illustrate both methods, separately considering type-annotations for both assignments and function arguments.

-Let's start illustrating the approaches for scalar assignments.
-Each tab below declares an identical type for x and for y.
+Let's start illustrating the approaches based on scalar assignments.
+Each tab below declares an identical type for x

 x::Int64 = 2 # only reassignments to `Int64` are possible